NTI-Gymnasieingenjor/frisorhemsida/documentation.md

     - In VS Code go to extensions on your left menu or press [CTRL + Shift + X]

-    - Search for "`Live Share`"
+    - Search for "Live Share"

     - Click on the first one and press install

-    - On your left menu you should now see an added icon `"Live Share"`
+    - On your left menu you should now see an added icon "Live Share"

     - Decide if you want to join a session or start your own